hdtamisiea/README-generator/output/README.md

 ## Description

-This application was created to provide users with a high-quality, professional README file generated via prompts and user input in the command line.
+This application was designed to provide the user with a high-quality, professional README file generated from command line via prompts and user input.

 ## Table of Contents (Optional)